jacque157/programming-projects/School-projects/year-4/sokoban-solver/README.md

 # Sokoban Solver

 The aim of this project is to solve a planning problem, namely Sokoban puzzle.
 Sokoban is a puzzle game invented by Hiroyuki Imabayashi.
 Player is tasked by moving every single pushable block into designated area.
-Since player can only push boxes, performing wrong moved may lead to unsolvable game.
+Since player can only push boxes, performing wrong moves may lead to unsolvable game.
 Sprites were taken from: <https://www.spriters-resource.com/commodore_64/sokoban/sheet/96761/>

 ![Puzzle being solved.](images/problem.png)
 ![Puzzle solved.](images/problem_solved.png)